The Resistance Cover Art

 “Fighting was what he always did best.”

-It was ironic but true.
-She remembered their disagreements vividly…he was persistent, usually prevailing because his arguments were impeccably logical, because he was usually right, and because she rarely had strength to argue with him as long as he could argue with her.
-Now, that might be his salvation.
+The irony was undeniable.
+She remembered their disagreements vividly, and he usually prevailed, because his arguments were impeccably logical, because he was usually right, and because she rarely had strength to argue with him as long as he could argue with her.
+Now, ironically, that might be his salvation.

 Dr. Kapoor adjusted equipment.